Orcapt/orca-pip/CONTRIBUTING.md

 - Open an issue for bugs or feature requests
 - Join our Discord for discussions
-- Email support@orca.ai for other questions
+- Email support@orcaolatform.ai for other questions

 ## License